FredHutch/Oncoscape/README.md

 --**_Intro and Demo and videos coming soon_**

-See our [website](http://oncoscape.sttrcancer.org) to start analyzing [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/abouttcga) data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org) or follow the [Installation instructions](INSTALL.md) to install and run Oncoscape on your own machine.
-Contribution from external developers is not only welcome, but encouraged; please see our [contributing guidelines](CONTRIBUTING.md) for details.
+See [Oncoscape website](http://oncoscape.sttrcancer.org) to start analyzing [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/abouttcga) data using tools hosted by [STTR](http://sttrcancer.org) at [Fred Hutch](http://www.fredhutch.org).
+If you would like to contribute to build a richer and better instance, please refer to [wiki](https://github.com/FredHutch/Oncoscape/wiki).

 ## Version: oncoDev14 (Release)
 Last Modified 8/20/15